indutny/uv_link_t/docs/api.md

 ### .data

-User data property of `void*` type, any value may be stored here.
+Property of `void*` type, any value may be stored here.
+Not used internally.

 ### .alloc_cb
 ### .read_cb